Mymyilmaz/idmanagement.gov/_ficampmo/fips201ep.md

 </ol>

 {:class="margin-top-1"}
-Upon successful completion of DPCI testing, the agency or organization will be approved to issue D-PIV credentials.
+Upon successful completion of Derived PIV Card Issuer (DPCI) testing, the agency or organization will be approved to issue D-PIV credentials.

 ## PIV Card Body